 UW Bio UW ChemE eScience AICS

-Lab Affiliations: NU CSB NU NICO UW CMB
+Lab Affiliations: NU CSB UW CMB

 Biological function is governed by highly integrated networks that exhibit nonlinear dynamics at all biochemical/molecular, cellular, and organismal levels.
 We believe that engineering principles can be employed to better understand, predict, and control complex biological functions, and that these principles need to be informed by biology.